 Request for a volunteer co-host (optional).

-Please also include the suggested reminder for your participants to update their Zoom application: "Please check to see that you have the latest version of Zoom.
+If you are teaching remotely, please also include the suggested reminder for your participants to update their Zoom application: "Please check to see that you have the latest version of Zoom.
 You can do this by opening Zoom on your computer, clicking on your profile picture, then clicking 'Check for Updates.'
 If there is a newer version available, it will prompt you to update.
 If you are not sure, you can also redownload Zoom.
 If you are using Zoom on a phone or tablet, you must update from the App store.
-Those not running the latest version may have difficulty joining class meetings."
+Those not running the latest version may have difficulty joining class meetings.
+Please also familiarize yourself with the updated Zoom interface and be sure you know where to find the controls to raise/lower your hand and mute/unmute your audio."

 See two sample Welcome Letters below: